NCSU-Libraries/annona/docs/imagestoryboard.md

 <iiif-storyboard annotationlist="https://dnoneill.github.io/annotate/annotations/4058a628-c593-463e-9736-8a821e178fee-list.json"></iiif-storyboard>
 ```
 ## Single annotation setting
+Annotation settings can be set inline.
+Additionally colors can be changed using CSS styling.
 ```
 <div id="anno1" title="example info">
 This is an example of the info that is loaded.